 Best mattress for combination sleepers

 If you’ve made efforts to improve your sleep and sleeping position and nothing has changed, it’s likely time to rethink your mattress, says McAllister.
-For combination sleepers, she suggests a hybrid mattress of coils and memory foam.
+For combination sleepers, she suggests a

 “These provide the firm stability your joints and bones need along with moldable support that makes up for tossing and turning, which is common for combination sleepers,” she says.
 (Here are more tips for choosing the best mattress for combination sleepers.)